 - One pump per birth including multiple births (for example we will cover the purchase of one pump for a member who had twins).

-Hospital grade electric pumps are not covered.
-Replacement parts for a breast pump or other nursing supplies such as nursing bras are also not covered.
+Replacement parts for a breast pump or other nursing supplies such as nursing bras are not covered.

 You can order a breast pump from a Blue Cross Blue Shield of Massachusetts medical supplier by visiting the Blue Cross Blue Shield of Massachusetts website - select "DME - Breast Pump" as the specialty to search, or directly from one of the following manufacturers: